 Traffic chaos in 2018 did little to endear the new-old French F1 venue to the Grand Prix going public.
-A new mobility plan hopes to remedy that with park-and-ride, more shuttle buses, dedicated lanes and better managed parking among some of the solutions.
+A new mobility plan in 2019 did much to remedy that with park-and-ride, more shuttle buses, dedicated lanes and better managed parking among some of the solutions.
+Now with a few tweaks Paul Ricard has one of the most comprehensive strategies for getting fans into the circuit with the least amount of hassle.

 Getting to the French Grand Prix at Paul Ricard